Ambear-W/so-many-ducks/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+##NOTE BY DEVELOPER

+If this is your first time trying to navigate to your local site affer a clone, please ensure that you have npm installed.
+After you have npm install, on the project file, please run the code npm install.
+This will download any packages you need to run the site :)

 ## Getting Started

 First, run the development server:

-NOTE BY DEVELOPER - If this is your first time trying to navigate to your local site affer a clone, please ensure that you have npm installed.
-After you have npm install, on the project file, please run the code npm install.
-This will download any packages you need to run the site :)

 ```bash
 npm run dev